 Measuring the precision with clustered search results like the results from Vivisimo [35] may show different performance from Google's.
 In a clustered search engine, a link that does not belong to the top 10 in whole can belong to the top 10 in some sub clusters.
 The clustered search results provide users easier access to the interesting links after Top 10 or 20.
-Since WS showed higher performance for those links than Google as shown in Section 6.1.3, we assume that our method may get higher performance with clustered search engines.
+Since WS showed higher performance for those links than Google, we assume that our method may get higher performance with clustered search engines.